Players who switched international teams and how they fared

 Subotic’s family fled Yugoslavia in the early 90s and he lived in Germany for a while before moving to the USA.
 There he came through their youth system playing for the U-17 and U-20 sides before a bizarre attack from then-U-21 coach Thomas Rongen, who claimed Subotic hadn’t developed.
 Suffice to say, this more than likely had an impact on Subotic’s decision to switch allegiances.

 What Happened Next: After changing to Serbia, Subotic had a rocky time.
 Inconsistent displays led to him getting dropped for the 2010 World Cup.
 He played just once, albeit starring as Serbia beat Germany 1-0.
 Subotic’s impact post-2010 was limited both by injuries and a constant changing of coaches at Serbia.
-He hasn’t played for the national team since 2013.
+He last played for the national team in 2013 before hanging up his boots.

 Fernando Amorebieta